siberianfox/g2wiki/Gcode-Probes.md

 To query end positions in work coordinates use `{pos:n}` which will report using current offsets and units mode.

-If the probe is not tripped before the target is reached G38.2 and G38.4 will put the machine in an [Alarm](Alarm-Processing) state, preventing further actions from occurring until the alarm is cleared using any of: `{clear:n}`, `{clr:n}`, or `$clear`.
-Conversely, G38.3 and G38.5 will not trigger an alarm.
+A "failed" probe is where the probe is not tripped before the target is reached.
+A failed G38.2 or G38.4 probe will put the machine in an [Alarm](Alarm-Processing) state, preventing further actions from occurring until the alarm is cleared using any of: `{clear:n}`, `{clr:n}`, or `$clear`.
+Conversely, a failed G38.3 or G38.5 probe will not trigger an alarm.
 In either case, probe status `{prbe:n}` is set to 0, indicating that the probe was unsuccessful.
+Also note that other exceptions - such as those listed in the Error list, below, will Alarm regardless of the probe type.

+Spindle and coolant are not affected by probing, and will remain on or off during a probing operation.

 It is an error if: